saadfareed/saadfareed/README.md

 - 👯 I’m looking to collaborate with other content creators and developers.
 - 📢 Love to teach and inspire students.
 Taught over more then 500 students.
 - 🥅 2022-23 Goals: Contribute more to Open Source projects and Execute my Innovative ideas.
+- 📢 If you are a Tech boy/girl let's get connected

 <h2><i>💻 Tech Stack</i></h2>